CLIMADA-project/climada_papers/202010_flood_attribution/readme.txt

 Outputs are small dataframes and plots for Latin America.

 4 INSTRUCTIONS FOR USE
-For the use of the demo data just start the jupyter-notebook 'DemoDataAggregation.ipynb' in DEMO_scripts and follow the instructions.
+For the use of the demo data just start the jupyter-notebook 'demo_data_aggregation.ipynb' in DEMO_scripts and follow the instructions.
 Only the input data set provided in DEMO_data is needed.
 Further input is generated.

 ------------------------------------------------------------------------------------------------------------
+0 PREPROCESSING

+The modeling of spatially explicit flood depth and fraction with CaMa-Flood and additional post-processing can be accessed under

+202010_flood_attribution/Demo/Demo_Scripts/demo_data_aggregation.ipynb

 1 DAMAGE GENENERATION